Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Details of the Simulation Models

 \subsection{AEL}

 The AEL model is depicted in Fig. \ref{fig:ALE}.
-It includes a stack, a Buck-Boost converter, a three-phase rectifier, an AC filter, and a transformer connecting the AEL to the OReP2HS.
-The stack is represented by an equivalent circuit consisting of an internal resistance in series with a controllable DC voltage source to simulate its voltage-current (U-I) characteristics, as shown in Fig. \ref{fig:UICurve}.
-The controllers and parameters of the AEL model are summarized in Table \ref{tab:ParaALE}.
+It includes a stack, a Buck/Boost converter, a three-phase rectifier, an AC filter, and a transformer connecting the AEL to the OReP2HS.
+The stack is represented by an equivalent circuit consisting of an nonlinear internal resistance in series with a DC voltage source to simulate its U-I characteristics, as shown in Fig. \ref{fig:UICurve}. {The impact of the EDL on stack load adjustment is emulated by introducing a load ramping limit mechanism in this study.} The controllers and parameters of the AEL model are summarized in Table \ref{tab:ParaALE}.